yayapipi/nano-draw/README.md

 ## Highlights
 - Combine up to six reference images to steer the model's style.
 - Save prompt presets (including a default) for quick reuse.
-- Maintain a style library that persists between sessions.
-- Keep your five most recent generations handy between sessions.
+- Maintain a style library and keep your five most recent generations handy between sessions.
+- Switch between light or dark themes and popout or sidebar layouts.
+- Work in English or Traditional Chinese, all stored locally in the browser.
 - Generate images, then copy, download, or reapply them as styling inputs.
-- Keep your Gemini API key safe with `chrome.storage.local`.

 ## Installation
 1. Clone the repository: